 Thanks for your interest!

-Volunteers are the Heart of Step Up on Second!
+Volunteers are the Heart of Step Up!

 When asked why he cares about the issues of homelessness and mental illness Jacob replies, “SUOS has been a part of my life since the nineties and I am just paying forward everything I have gained in life and at Step Up.
 Being of service as a volunteer is something I enjoy as much as sports, music, and reading.”